Congress seeks 2-week extension to avert government shutdown

 The country shouldn't have to endure a shutdown over "Trump's temper tantrum," Schumer said last week.

-While Trump has pressed Democrats to build the wall, Schumer and Pelosi face growing pressure from the party's liberal wing to block it.
+While Trump has pushed Democrats to build the wall, Schumer and Pelosi face growing pressure from the party's liberal wing to block it.

 A group of border-state House Democrats sent Schumer a letter last week expressing opposition to any funding for the wall, which they said would separate local communities and antagonize Mexico.